Subflows with Corbado Observe

 **SDK class:** `passkeyLoginFullOperation()`

-Tracks passkey-based sign-in attempts where the relying party explicitly triggers the WebAuthn ceremony (not via Conditional UI — see [Provide identifier](#1-provide-identifier) for CUI).
+Tracks passkey-based sign-in attempts where the WebAuthn ceremony is started explicitly — by the relying party or via immediate mediation (not via Conditional UI — see [Provide identifier](#1-provide-identifier) for CUI).

 #### Steps